Skip to content

 The SWR myths: setting the record straight

-Myth 1 Reflected power burns up the finals
+Myth 1 High SWR automatically burns up the finals

-Myth 2 High SWR means significant power loss
+Myth 2 High SWR means the reflected power is simply lost

 Tuner placement: where you put it matters